 - 2.5.4 The Appellant's fourth ground of appeal is that the DA failed to provide adequate reasons for her decision.
-The Appellant argues that the reasons provided in the notification letter do not comply with the requirement in Section 9 of the Sector Policy that "specific reasons" must be provided for the DA's decision. - 2.5.5 The Appellant's fifth ground of appeal is that the DA failed to correctly score the Appellant in that the Appellant was incorrectly scored at 77.31% and should have scored a total score of 84.31%, or alternatively, 83.74%.
-In particular, the Appellant argues that it was incorrectly scored under Section 1.27 where it scored 0% but should have scored 3%; and under section 4 (access to a vessel) it should have scored 12% or alternatively, 11.43% and not the 8% it was awarded in this section.
+The Appellant argues that the reasons provided in the notification letter do not comply with the requirement in Section 9 of the Sector Policy that "specific reasons" must be provided for the DA's decision. - 2.5.5 The Appellant's fifth ground of appeal is that the DA failed to correctly score the Appellant in that the Appellant was incorrectly scored at 70.36% and should have scored a total score of 84.03%, or alternatively, 83.46%.
+In particular, the Appellant argues that it was incorrectly scored under Section 1.27 where it scored 0% but should have scored 3%; under section 4 (access to a vessel) it should have scored 12% or alternatively, 11.43% and not the 8% it was awarded in this section; and in section 5 it should have scored 20% and not 13.33%.
 It should also be noted that the Appellant challenges and questions the entire scoring methodology used under section 4 (access to a vessel). - 2.6 The Appellant finally argues that its appeal must be expedited and not dealt with simultaneously along with all the other appeals due to the urgency and the negative economic impact of it not being awarded a West Coast Rock Lobster right.